Hansuai-Hong/hansuai-hong.github.io/_posts/2024-08-01-applied-data-science-project.md

   - Finetune parameters such as embedding_dim, lstm_units, gru_units, dropout_rate and l2_reg, vocab_size
   - add in extra one Dense layer

+These refinements enhanced the model’s predictive accuracy from 73% to 95% accuracy which predictive and actual resutl seen in all 4 quadrants.
+The model is setup properly with a good predictive result.
 <p align="center">
 <img src="https://hansuai-hong.github.io/assets/14d.png" alt="Description" width="800" height="500">
 </p>